Powerlearnproject/se-day1-assignment-Mohdoesitall/README.md

  scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. security - implement protection practice like authentication, authorization and encryption to secure users information.
 Identify and describe at least three key milestones in the evolution of software engineering

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineerinvg.
 .mastering complexity
 Mastering process
 Mastering machine